mastcu/SerialEM/ReadMe.txt

 platform toolset so that it can still run on XP SP3, but it includes a pure v140 configuration as well.
-Using the v140_xp configuration requires the Windows 7.1A Platform SDK, but at least when installing VS 2015, there is an option to supportthis toolset which takes care of the dependencies.
+Using the v140_xp configuration requires the Windows 7.1A Platform SDK, but at least when installing VS 2015, there is an option to support this toolset which takes care of the dependencies.
 Beware: the first time that you open the solution in a higher version of Visual Studio, it will want to upgrade the project to use the current toolset on all configurations.
 Just cancel this message, then adjust